 Santa Cruz II Galapagos Cruises

 The 90-guest Santa Cruz II expedition ship sails the Galapagos Islands and features first-class amenities, daily naturalist-led hikes and panga rides, snorkeling and a glass-bottom boat.
 A wide variety of cabins, many of them interconnected, and ample space on five decks make the Santa Cruz II a great option for Galapagos family cruises.

-The Santa Cruz II operates three Galapagos cruise itineraries (two 5-day cruises and one 7-day cruise), which can be combined in various ways to create longer 9-, 11- or 15-day cruises.
+The Santa Cruz II operates one 9-day and two 7-day Galapagos cruise itineraries, the latter of which can be combined to create an 11-day cruise.
 Contact our Galapagos small ship cruise experts for the inside scoop on which route is best for you.
 AdventureSmith Explorations’ award-winning crew has personal experience sailing in the Galapagos Islands and can recommend the best options to suit your travel interests and timeline.

 Santa Cruz II itineraries are designed by guides who are passionate about wildlife and have created the best combination of wildlife viewing per route.
 No matter which Santa Cruz II itinerary you choose, expect a tailored experience that prioritizes the best of what the Galapagos has to offer.

 Daily activity levels are chosen by the guests aboard Santa Cruz II.
 Your cruise can be as active as you want it to be, with several levels of excursions offered each day and a highly organized crew to keep all passengers on board engaged and enjoying the Galapagos Islands.
 A 1-to-1.5 guest-to-crew ratio ensures that no one is ever left behind and that each individual finds the right activity level to experience the Galapagos Islands.

 On the Iconic Wildlife & Sublime Scenery (West) Galapagos Islands itinerary, visit Santa Cruz, Isabela, Fernandina and Floreana islands.
 Floreana is one of the oldest islands in the Galapagos and is rich with marine life and human history.
 Also on this itinerary are the youngest volcanically active western islands of Isabela and Fernandina.